Skip to main content

 Meals and food support

-Arizona AAAs can connect older adults with meal sites and home-delivered meals.
-DES says congregate meal sites may also offer health screenings, referrals, transportation, legal help, activities, and volunteer options.
-Home-delivered meals bring food to an eligible person at home and may reduce isolation through regular contact.
-Check the DES meal program page when you need the official program description.
+What it helps with: Arizona AAAs can connect older adults with meal sites and home-delivered meals.
+DES says congregate meal sites may also offer transportation, health screenings, referrals, legal help, activities, and volunteer options.
+Check the DES meal program page for the official program description.

 Home and community support

-Home and Community Based Services can help some people stay in their own home or with family instead of moving into an institution.
-The help may include case management, personal care, homemaker services, adult day care referrals, and other local supports.
-Arizona DES explains this purpose on the HCBS page, and your county AAA can tell you what is available in your area.
+What it helps with: Home and Community Based Services may help some people stay in their own home or with family instead of moving into an institution.
+The help may include case management, personal care, homemaker services, adult day referrals, and other local supports.
+Arizona DES explains this purpose on the HCBS page.

-Reality check: These services are not the same as skilled nursing, a full-time caregiver, or emergency medical care.
-If the person needs hands-on care every day, also ask about ALTCS.
+Reality check: These services are not the same as skilled nursing, a full-time caregiver, or emergency care.
+If the person needs hands-on daily care, also ask about ALTCS.

 Family caregiver support

-Caregivers often call only after they are burned out.
-Call earlier if you are helping with bathing, dressing, meals, rides, medicine reminders, dementia care, or constant supervision.
-DES says the Family Caregiver Support Program may offer information, help getting services, counseling, support groups, training, respite care, and limited supplemental services.
-The caregiver support page also says the Family Caregiver Reimbursement Program is no longer taking applications, so ask what options are open now.
+What it helps with: Caregiver support may include information, help finding services, counseling, support groups, training, respite care, and limited supplemental help.
+DES notes on its caregiver support page that the Family Caregiver Reimbursement Program is no longer taking applications, so ask what options are open now.

 Medicare counseling through SHIP

-The State Health Insurance Assistance Program, often called SHIP, gives free Medicare counseling.
+What it helps with: The State Health Insurance Assistance Program, often called SHIP, gives free Medicare counseling.
 DES says Arizona SHIP is not tied to the insurance industry.
-Counselors can help with Medicare Advantage, Medigap, Part D, Medicare Savings Programs, and possible help paying Medicare costs.
+Counselors can help with Medicare Advantage, Medigap, Part D, Medicare Savings Programs, and possible Medicare fraud.
 Use the DES Medicare Assistance page to confirm the SHIP helpline at 1-800-432-4040.

 Who may qualify: Medicare beneficiaries, people close to Medicare age, caregivers, and family members can ask for help.